Add Course Requests Using Add New Record/Add Many New Records

 Alternatively, if the Sec# is clicked, the course request will be added and the student will be scheduled into that section.
 A message will display to verify the student and section number to be updated.
 Click OK to continue, or Cancel to cancel.

 To add course requests using the Course Request Packet option, click the button to open the form.
 A window will display all Course Request Packets.
-Select the desired Packet and it will now be highlighted.
-The courses assigned to the Packet will display on the right.
+Select the desired Packet, once highlighted, the courses assigned to the Packet will display on the right.
 Verify the courses are correct and click on OK to add the courses to the student’s course requests.
 Click Cancel to cancel.
-For more information on adding Course Request Packets, see Add Course Request Packets to a Schedule.
+For more information on adding Course Request Packets, see Add Course Request Packets to a Course Request/Schedule.

 To change a student’s course request, click the Edit icon to open the selected record for editing.